niquapod/github-pages/_posts/2022-11-30-Beginning.md

 Here's hoping...

 _Edit:_ It worked!
 Hopefully changing the theme has worked and it's still displaying properly when I'm done with this.
+[Narrator's voice]: _It wasn't._